outdreamer/build-a-cure-1/docs/tasks/to_do.md

 # Questions
   - are pathogen receptors/membranes unique enough that you could design a substance to artificially bind with them to deactivate or puncture the membrane without impacting other structures?

+# Planned features

+  - smart contracts for browser, to grant permissions to various web events/user actions for a particular session When you log in, you create a mini contract saying what you intend to do, and if behavior deviates outside of what the contract supports, the session is terminated